 Fuel polishing systems are vital for diesel-powered emergency systems.
 They remove a critical point of failure: fuel contamination.
 Modern engines and fuel systems need clean fuel to run reliably.
 If left untreated diesel is under constant attack from water, microbial growth and solid particulates, even after cleaning.
 There is a solution.
 Diesel Defence units preserve your stored fuel to EN590 standards, greatly improving the reliability and dependability of your critical systems such as standby generators and fire pumps.

 Diesel Defence combines filtration and circulation to keep your fuel clean.
-The polishers circulate the diesel to prevent pockets of dirty fuel or water collecting in stagnant parts of your tank.
+Diesel polishing circulates the fuel to prevent pockets of dirty fuel or water collecting in stagnant parts of your tank.
 Diesel Defence circulates your stored fuel up to seven times before it passes to the day tank or your generators.

 It may sound complex but Diesel Defence polishers are designed as ‘fit and forget’ solutions.
 Set them up once and they run unassisted month after month, year after year.

 The DD50 and DD100 models even feature an integrated password-protected touchscreen controller.
 The screen is visible through the polisher’s viewing panel without unlocking the doors.
 Maintenance staff can record status notifications without needing either special training or access to sensitive controls.
 You don’t need to be an expert or a specially-trained operator to use them.

 It is impossible to deny that “fuel polishing” is an odd phrase to anybody seeing it for the first time.
 While it has nothing to do with dusters and beeswax, it has everything to do with cleanliness.
 More importantly, it is a vital part of any standby power strategy.